ansys/magnet-segmentation-toolkit/README.rst

 The Motor Segmentation Toolkit is licensed under the MIT license.

 This toolkit makes no commercial claim over Ansys whatsoever.
 The use of the interactive control of this toolkit requires a legally licensed local copy of AEDT.
-For more information on AEDT, see the `Ansys Electronics <https://www.ansys.com/products/electronics>`_ page on the Ansys website.
+For more information, see the `Ansys Electronics <https://www.ansys.com/products/electronics>`_ page on the Ansys website.